Shamokin, Pennsylvania: 19th century

 Shamokin was founded in 1835 by the coal speculators John C. Boyd and Ziba Bird; it was known as Boyd's Stone-coal Quarry, Boydtown, and New Town.
 The discovery in the region of anthracite coal resources, or hard coal, became the basis of much industry.
+By 1840, the Shamokin Coal Company was advertised with capital of $300,000.
 The first recorded coal miners' strike in this region happened in 1842 and became progressively more common afterwards, as company owners called in cavalry units to arrest miners and evict them from their company-owned homes.

 Incorporated as a borough under the Commonwealth constitution on November 9, 1864, Shamokin became an industrial center in the 19th century, with silk and knitting mills, stocking and shirt factories, wagon shops, ironworks, and brickyards in addition to anthracite coal-mining.
 The dominant Eagle Silk Mill became the largest textile manufacturing building under one roof in the United States.

 Railroad companies such as Reading Railroad and the Baltimore & Ohio Railroad (B&O) bought interests in coal and became major employers in the area, building railroads to ship coal to markets and controlling most jobs.
 They created profits for their owners by consistently lowering workers' wagers and firing employees, creating widespread poverty and starvation in the town.
 Workers gradually organized into unions to develop means of bargaining with these powerful companies.

 In the 1877 Shamokin uprising, railroad workers and miners angered by unexpected cuts in wages begun by the Baltimore and Ohio Railroad (B&O) joined what developed across the East into the Great Railroad Strike of 1877, which began with strikes in neighboring Martinsburg, West Virginia, then others in Maryland, including the headquarters of the B&O at its Camden Street Station in Downtown Baltimore.
 It then spread north and west into Pennsylvania and to Pittsburgh and other sites in several major industrial cities in Pennsylvania, as well as more cities in the Northeast and as far west as St. Louis and Missouri.
 Over a thousand people participated in the demonstrations in Shamokin, and government- and company-led militias shot and killed over 100 demonstrators.
 Five strikers were convicted of rioting and jailed for up to eight months for their part in the actions.
-20 Irish Catholics were also executed as suspected members of the Molly Maguires despite lack of strong evidence.
+Twenty Irish Catholics were also executed as suspected members of the Molly Maguires despite lack of strong evidence.

 Inventor, scientist and entrepreneur Thomas A. Edison, briefly a resident of nearby Sunbury, established the Edison Illuminating Company of Shamokin in 1882.
 When the Shamokin power generating station on Independence Street started on September 22, 1883, St. Edward's Roman Catholic Church, which was connected, became the world's first church lit by electricity.
 Until 2017, Jones Hardware Company was at the Independence Street site of the former Edison electrical station.